William Cowper Woodson1,2,3,4,5,6,7,8,9,10,11

 - Religious Affiliation: Methodist3

-- Arrival: 1817; Chariton County, Missouri, USAB; He moved with his family from Virginia3
+- Arrival: 1817; Chariton County, Missouri, USABGO; He moved with his family from Virginia3

-- Anecdote: After 1817; Chariton County, Missouri, USAB; See person note below3
+- Anecdote: After 1817; Chariton County, Missouri, USABGO; See person note below3

 - Note: Henry Morton Woodson wrote the following about William Cowper Woodson in the Historical Genealogy of the Woodsons and Their Connections: